 Recognize Possible Collateral

-To increase your chances of qualifying for a loan, your business could set a valuable asset as insurance, such as real estate, or even a piece of equipment.
+To increase your chances of qualifying for a business loan, your business could set a valuable asset as insurance, such as real estate, or even a piece of equipment.

 On the other hand, if you are unable to pay the debt, you would lose the provided asset, which is a terrible downside of this method.